-Zhang \et \cite{zhang2024good} discussed the evaluation of LVLMs on Earth observation data through a comprehensive benchmark focusing on scene understanding, localization, counting, and change detection tasks, revealing that while these models excel in tasks like location understanding and captioning, their spatial reasoning limitations affect performance in object localization and counting.
-The authors in \cite{hu2023rsgpt} discussed the development of a high-quality Remote Sensing Image Captioning dataset (RSICap) and a benchmark evaluation dataset (RSIEval) to advance LVLMs in remote sensing, addressing the lack of comprehensive image-text datasets for training and effectively evaluating these models in the domain.
+In the realm of remote sensing image understanding, several notable developments have occurred.
+Kuckreja \et \cite{kuckreja2023geochat} introduced GeoChat, the first remote sensing VLM with multitask conversational capabilities.
+The authors in \cite{zhang2024earthgpt} and the work \cite{zhan2024skyeyegpt} presented EarthGPT and SkyeyeGPT respectively, both LVLMs tailored for Earth observation and remote sensing tasks.
+To address the lack of comprehensive datasets, Hu \et \cite{hu2023rsgpt} developed a high-quality remote sensing image captioning dataset (RSICap) and a benchmark evaluation dataset (RSIEval).

-LVLMs have been widely used in remote sensing and geoscience for various tasks, including visual question answering and remote sensing image understanding.
-These models have demonstrated the potential of using large vision-language models to improve the performance of remote sensing and geoscience tasks.
+Evaluation and benchmarking of LVLMs in remote sensing have been crucial for understanding their capabilities and limitations.
+The authors in \cite{zhang2024good} conducted a comprehensive benchmark focusing on scene understanding, localization, counting, and change detection tasks, revealing that while these models excel in tasks such as location understanding and captioning, their spatial reasoning limitations affect performance in object localization and counting.
+Li \et \cite{li2024vrsbench} introduced VRSBench, a comprehensive vision-language benchmark for remote sensing image understanding, featuring a large dataset of verified captions, object references, and question-answer pairs.